purn1mak/Kafka-SMM-CrashCourse/README.md

   –  Difficulty seeing who is producing and consuming data\
   –  Difficulty understanding the flow of data from producers -> topics -> consumers\
   –  Difficulty troubleshooting/monitoring.

+## Introduction to SMM
+### Cure is Here: Clouderas Streams Messaging Manager (SMM)
+- What is SMM?\
+  - New Open Source  project led by Cloudera to Cure the “Kafka Blindness”
+  - Single Monitoring Dashboard for all your Kafka Clusters across 4 entities – Broker
+    – Producer
+    – Topic
+    – Consumer
+- Designed for the Enterprise
+– Support for Secure/Kerborized Kafka cluster
+– Rich Access Control Policies (ACLS)
+– Supports multiple HDP and/or HDF Kafka Clusters
+- REST as a First Class Citizen
+- Delivered as a DataPlane Service